SECURE 2.0 Act of 2022 Summary and Guidance

 What is the SECURE 2.0 Act summary?

 The SECURE 2.0 Act is designed to encourage more employers to offer retirement plan benefits and more employees to participate in saving for their future.
-The law does so by updating and adding new retirement account provisions, including:
+The law does so by updating and adding new retirement account provisions.
+Highlights of the Secure Act 2.0 include:

 • Automatically enrolling eligible employees